MicrosoftDocs/winrt-api/windows.globalization/calendar_calendar_1181929246.md

 ## -parameters
 ### -param languages
 The list of language identifiers, in priority order, that represents the choice of languages.
 These are used for resolving patterns to strings.
-See Remarks for [Calendar](calendar.md).
+See [Remarks](calendar.md#remarks).

 ## -remarks